Jenny-Z-Zhu/Portfolio/README.md

 # From Data to Insights: My Data Science Project Portfolio

+To protect client confidentiality, this portfolio showcases my data science work using carefully desensitized datasets sourced from publicly available information.
+While these examples don’t contain real client data, they accurately reflect the types of challenges I’ve solved, the methodologies I’ve applied, and the impactful insights I’ve delivered.

+Welcome!

 - Unveiling Business Insights - A Comprehensive Data Analysis of Yelp Dataset
 - Empowering User Experience - Optimizing Product Recommendations through AB Testing and UI Enhancements
 - Revolutionizing Cash Flow Forecasts - A Paradigm Shift in Purchase and Redemption Predictions